The 12 Most Popular Psychedelic Drugs

 Phencyclidine, or PCP, is a synthetic drug that also causes dissociative hallucinations.
 PCP was originally synthesized as an anesthetic for medical use.
 Because of its side effects, which can include mania, delirium, and disorientation, use in humans was discontinued in the 1950s.

-Unlike other psychedelics, PCP is considered to be moderately addictive, and there is some threat of developing psychological issues.
+Unlike other psychedelic drugs, PCP is considered to be moderately addictive, and there is some threat of developing psychological issues.

-Dextromethorphan, or DXM, is the one drug on this list that the most people have tried without knowing it.
+Dextromethorphan, or DXM, is the one drug on this list that has the most accidental usage.
 DXM is a common active ingredient in a cough suppressing medicines like Vicks, NyQuil, Robitussin, and many others.
 At high doses, it can cause dissociative hallucinogenic effects like PCP or ketamine.
 However, it is less likely to cause addiction or dependence.

-If you are struggling addiction or drug abuse of any kind, call Ocean Breeze Recovery at 855-960-5341 any time to learn more about starting the road to recovery.
+If you or someone you know could use help battling the disease of addiction, call Ocean Breeze Recovery at (877) 704-0816 anytime to speak with our dedicated addiction professionals and to learn more about starting the road to recovery.